-To amend Council's Investment Policy to ensure it

-Committee on 20 June 2006.
+PURPOSE OF REPORT: To amend Council's Investment Policy to ensure it complies with the Local Government Act 1993 and other relevant legislation and Council's investments strategies as considered by Council's Finance Committee on 20 June 2006.
 BACKGROUND: Council's Investment Policy is regularly reviewed to ensure that it conforms with changes to legislation governing investments and provides scope for the maximisation of investment returns in a continually changing market of investment product offerings.

-Council's Investment Policy was last reviewed in

-March 2006.

-COMMENTS: Council has sought the advice of Grove Research &

-Advisory Pty Ltd in reviewing the Investment
+Council's Investment Policy was last reviewed in March 2006.
+COMMENTS: Council has sought the advice of Grove Research & Advisory Pty Ltd in reviewing the Investment Policy.

-Policy.

 RECOMMENDATION: That Council adopt the revised Investment Policy attached to this report.